Missed Advance Tax Payment? How to Avoid Interest Under Sections 234B & 234C

 How to Avoid Interest Under Sections 234B & 234C

-Steps to Avoid Penalties by Making Timely Payments
+Steps to Avoid Interest by Making Timely Payments

-To avoid penalties under Sections 234B and 234C, the most important step is to make advance tax payments on time and in full.
+To avoid interest under Sections 234B and 234C, the most important step is to make advance tax payments on time and in full.
 Here are the key actions to take:

 Strategies for Adjusting Advance Tax Instalments to Prevent Underpayment

-By following these strategies, you can minimize the chances of underpayment and avoid the penalties associated with Sections 234B and 234C.
+By following these strategies, you can minimize the chances of underpayment and avoid the interest associated with Sections 234B and 234C.

 What to Do if You Missed an Advance Tax Instalment?

-If you missed an advance tax instalment, it’s essential to take immediate action to minimize the penalties under Sections 234B and 234C.
-Here's what you can do:
+If you miss an advance tax instalment, act promptly to limit interest under Sections 234B and 234C.

 Recent Updates on Advance Tax Payment Deadlines